-Introduction of the Pop 'Pay As You Go' card sees the P&R service join a system already running across the region, developed under the North East Smart Ticketing Initiative (NESTI) which includes all of the north east's councils in partnership with bus operators.
+We are continuing to use the successful Pop 'Pay As You Go' system already running across the region, developed under the North East Smart Ticketing Initiative (NESTI) which includes all of the north east's councils in partnership with bus operators.
 Pop 'Pay As You Go' allows a customer to travel for the discounted rate of £1.70 instead of the usual day ticket fare of £2.
 The cards are easy to use as customers can scan them on the P&R buses to purchase their day ticket and top them up with credit online.

-In conjunction with Durham BID, in 2016/17 we ran the Park and Ride service until 8:00pm on Thursdays.
+In conjunction with Durham BID, in 2017/18 we ran the Park and Ride service until 8:00pm on Thursdays.
 This was to assist the initiative "Thursdays in Durham", where shops stayed open later in the evening to help boost trade.